Find a pickleball court near you!

 So by 2024, we’ll be able to watch people win gold for breakdancing, but when will pickleball become an Olympic sport?

 According to experts, pickleball won’t qualify for inclusion in the Paris Games in 2024, but there’s a good chance that by 2028 there will be enough international popularity to merit its inclusion in the Los Angeles Summer Olympics.
+We’re keeping our fingers crossed!

+Pickleball isn't the only hugely popular sport that hasn’t yet been made Olympic, however.
 American football, cricket, and polo aren’t on the lineup, although cricket did make an appearance in 1896, but just that once.

-If you want to watch some seriously competitive USA pickleball while you wait for it to become an Olympic sport, you’re in luck!
-The best and biggest pickleball tournament on earth is the World Pickleball Games, an international event to be held at the Austin Pickle Ranch in Austin, Texas from May 2-7, 2023.
-Watch the world’s top players duke it out with their pickleball paddles as they dink, volley, lob, and smash their way to the trophy.
+The best and biggest pickleball tournament on earth is the World Pickleball Games, an international event that was last held at the Austin Pickle Ranch in Austin, Texas from May 2-7, 2023, and is scheduled to be held around the same time of year in 2024.

 So there we have it, pickleheads.
 Pickleball is not yet an Olympic sport, but we won’t have to wait long before it is.